AndrewJBateman/angular-tailwind-ratp/README.md

 * The RATP & Github APIs do not require an API key
 * Lazy-loading of about and contact pages
-* Postcode search form with error messages checks that only a 5-number postcode is entered
+* Postcode search form with validation and error messages checks that only a 5-number postcode is entered
 * Tailwind build for production css purge results in a very small styles bundle (8.16kB latest)
+* Progressive Web App (PWA)
+* Perfect Google Chrome Lighthouse 100% score

 ## :clipboard: Status & To-Do List

-* Status: Working.
+* Status: Working, deployed to Netlify.
 All files pass linting.
 App passes unit tests. e2e testing not set up so doesn't pass.
-Build file is a compact xxxkb thanks to Tailwind’s purge option (manually enabled in `tailwind.config.js`) that tree-shakes unused styles and optimizes the final build size.
-* To-Do: deploy with Github pages, pwa, test, e2e test, translations
+* To-Do: add tests, language translations
 * To-Do: create angular-tailwind-pwa template for separate repo

 ## :clap: Inspiration